 3. A statement that occupants of the building may call 311 to make complaints about the work.

+Add a new Section 28-104.11, which includes the comprehensive legislative history for this section.

 §28-104.11 Construction documents for sites within the MS4 area.
 Construction documents shall comply with section 28-104.11.1 through 28-104.11.4 relating to the MS4 area.

 Legislative history: Local Law 97 of 2017, Local Law 91 of 2020

+Add a new Section 28-104.11.1, which includes the comprehensive legislative history for this section.

 §28-104.11.1 Definitions.
 As used in this code in connection with provisions relating to the jurisdiction of the development of environmental protection, the terms covered development project, development activity, MS4 area, post-construction stormwater management facility, stormwater construction permit, stormwater maintenance permit, and stormwater pollution prevention plan or SWPPP shall have the same definitions as such terms are defined in subchapter 1 of chapter 5-A of title 24 of the administrative code.

 Legislative history: Local Law 97 of 2017, Local Law 91 of 2020

+Add a new Section 28-104.11.2, which includes the comprehensive legislative history for this section.

 §28-104.11.2 Disclosure required.
 It shall be the duty of an applicant for construction document approved to determine whether the site of the proposed work is part of a covered development project located within the MS4 area and to disclose such information on construction documents.
 Failure to disclose such information on construction documents shall be a violation of this code.

 Legislative history: Local Law 97 of 2017, Local Law 91 of 2020

+Add a new Section 28-104.11.3, which includes the comprehensive legislative history for this section.

 §28-104.11.3 Required documentation.
 Applications for construction document approval shall include copies of any required stormwater construction permit issued by the department of environmental protection and the stormwater pollution prevention plan for the covered development project.

 Legislative history: Local Law 97 of 2017, Local Law 91 of 2020

+Add a new Section 28-104.11.4, which includes the comprehensive legislative history for this section.

 §28-104.11.4 Revocation of approval of construction documents.
 Where the department finds after the approval of construction documents that the applicant failed to disclose the information required by this section, the department may revoke such approval and any associated work permits in accordance with the provisions of sections 28-104.2.10 and 28-104.2.10.1.

 Legislative history: Local Law 97 of 2017, Local Law 91 of 2020